This project examines the raw water supply system and assesses the condition

 In 2011, the Filter-Clogging Algae Mitigation Evaluation was completed.
 The final report noted that even completely protected and secured water sources require some level of pretreatment.
 A pretreatment system was recommended as a basic element of the water treatment plant.
 Specifically, a dissolved air flotation (DAF) pretreatment system was recommended as the best and most sustainable solution to manage treatment of raw water from Lake Whatcom.

 Accomplishments: Phase 1, pre-design, underway.
+All the

 Bob Bandarra, Superintendent Plant Operations